Sourdough Rolls

 Instructions

-• Knead the dough using the dough hook on the stand mixer for about 7 minutes or until the dough feels smooth, springs back if you touch it and doesn't feel too sticky. *You can also use the dough setting on a bread machine to knead the dough…or kneading by hand!
-Just be careful not to add too much flour.*
+• Knead the dough using the dough hook on the stand mixer for about 5-7 minutes or until the dough feels smooth, springs back if you touch it and doesn't feel too sticky.

-• Place the dough in a greased bowl, cover it with cheesecloth or loosely with plastic wrap and set it in a warm spot.
-Allow the dough to rise for 1 hour or until doubled.
+• Place the dough in a greased bowl, cover it with a tea towel or loosely with plastic wrap and set it in a warm place.
+Allow the dough to rise for 30-45 minutes or until nearly doubled.

-• On a lightly floured surface, divide the dough into 12 balls.
+• On a lightly floured surface, divide the dough into 12 equal pieces.
 (Or if you want smaller rolls, make 15.)
-Roll the dough between your hands to make a smooth ball, then place the dough balls in a greased 9×13 baking pan.
+Roll the dough between your hands to make a smooth ball, then place the dough balls in a greased 9×13" baking dish.

-• Allow the dough to rise again until almost doubled.
+• Allow the dough to rise while the oven preheats to 375ºF.

 • In a small bowl, whisk together one egg and one tablespoon of water.
-Brush this egg wash on the tops of the unbaked rolls.
+Use a pastry brush to brush the egg wash on the tops of the unbaked rolls.
 This gives them that shiny golden brown top.
+1 large egg, 1 tablespoon water

 Video